-For Laura’s version you’ll need one panel and 2 yards of a matching fabric for strips and a border fabric.
+For Laura’s version, you’ll need one panel and 2 yards of matching fabric for strips, plus a border fabric.

 You’ll find a nice selection of other panels to choose from here and here.

-There’s a free pattern available from Timeless Treasures if you prefer written instructions.
+There’s a free pattern available from Timeless Treasures, designed by Pam See, if you prefer written instructions.
 It’s for the version with the pieced border.

 PLEASE NOTE: Quilting Digest has featured many patterns from vendors participating in the Craftsy Marketplace, most of which have been deleted by Craftsy.
 It's going to take awhile for us to hunt down new sources for those patterns.
 In the meantime there are many links to patterns on our site that no longer work.
 We apologize if this article contains one or more of those links and appreciate your patience while we straighten things out.
 Thank you!